evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_35_e-tron/_index.md

 ## Performance

-The Audi Q4 Sportback 35 e-tron has a maximum power of 125KW (170hp).
-The total torque is 310nm.
+The Audi Q4 Sportback 35 e-tron has a maximum power of 125 KW (170 hp/168 bhp).
+The total torque is 310 nm (229 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 9 seconds.
 The top speed is 160 km/h.

 ## Battery, range, and charging